hamwisk/AMDb/README.md

 # Andy's Movie Database (AMDb)

-AMDb is a movie catalog program designed to help you organize your digital movie collection.
-Originally developed for my dad, this program is perfect for anyone with a digital movie library, offering a blend of automation and user control.
+AMDb is a versatile movie catalog program designed to help you organize your digital movie collection across multiple platforms.
+Originally developed for personal use, this program is ideal for anyone with a digital movie library, offering a blend of automation and user control.

 ## Table of Contents